 Appeal about a given grade

-- It is recommended that you ask for an explanation before you appeal.
+It is recommended that you ask for an explanation before you appeal.

-- Students may not appeal marks for oral presentations, the evaluation of practical training, etc., or the mark for a preliminary examination the student passed.
+Students may not appeal marks for oral presentations, the evaluation of practical training, etc., or the mark for a preliminary examination the student passed.

-- The grade as a result of an appeal shall be decided without undue delay.
-If the appeal is not to be processed within a month after the appeal has been recieved, the faculty must send you a provisional reply where they explain why the appeal cannot be processed earlier and, if possible, indicate when you can expect to have the decision from the appeal.
+The grade as a result of an appeal shall be decided without undue delay.
+If the appeal is not to be processed within a month after the appeal has been received, the faculty must send you a provisional reply where they explain why the appeal cannot be processed earlier and, if possible, indicate when you can expect to have the decision from the appeal.

 Outcome of the appeal